Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 Increase Blood Circulation

 • Blood is essential to our body.
-Clogged arteries can lead to serious consequences.
+Clogged arteries can lead to serious health consequences.
 It’s imperative to find ways to improve poor circulation

 • Problems associated with poor circulation are heart attack risks, stroke, tingling and numbness in hands and feet.
 The top two causes are diabetes and peripheral artery disease